Best Software

 Juro

-Best for: Teams wanting browser-native contract creation with growing AI capabilities
+Best for: Teams wanting browser-native contract creation and an AI Assistant that drafts

 Juro is a browser-native CLM platform where contracts are drafted, negotiated, and signed entirely in the browser.
 No Word exports, no version confusion.
-The platform holds the highest G2 satisfaction rating (4.8/5) among mid-market CLM tools and includes unlimited users on all plans.
+The platform holds strong satisfaction ratings among mid-market CLM tools (4.6/5 on G2 and 4.8/5 on Capterra as of August 2026) and, per Juro's published plan descriptions, includes unlimited users.

-For custom contract drafting, Juro's AI Assistant can draft, review, and summarize contracts.
-The AI capabilities have been growing steadily: users can prompt the AI to generate contract language and modify clauses through natural-language instructions.
-However, Juro's drafting approach is more template-centric than purely conversational.
-The platform is strongest when teams start from templates and use AI to customize, rather than generating entirely new agreement types from scratch.
+For custom contract drafting, Juro's AI Assistant can draft, review, and summarize contracts, and Juro also ships renewal reminders.
+Users can prompt the AI to generate contract language and modify clauses through natural-language instructions.
+In our August 2026 review, the drafting flow leans toward starting from a template and using AI to customize, rather than generating entirely new agreement types from a description.

 Key Features: